Aravindhakumar-M/Greenguard/Prismatic Arm Controller/README.md

 ## Usage

-1. Run the ROS node by executing the following command:
+1. Run the ROS master: `roscore`.
+2. Run the script using the `rosrun` command, assuming you have the necessary permissions:
 ```bash
 rosrun <package_name> arm_controller.py
 ```